BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 Solving arbitrary differential equations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Function classes are also useful for setting up arbitrary differential equations.
+The Function classes are useful for setting up arbitrary differential equations.
 MOOSE supports solution of such equation systems, with the caveat that it thinks they should be chemical systems and therefore interprets the variables as concentrations.
 MOOSE does not permit the